 This makes tracking down the initial perpetrator of the identity theft very difficult.
 More usually, the criminal using the identity for illegal purposes will be caught, with the original identity thief remaining at large.

 Indeed, many of the hackers who successfully gain access to the kind personal data required to spoof an identity, live in countries far removed from the victims’.
 The identities they have stolen have little value to them as a digital asset.
 Their only value is in selling them on to criminals near their regions.

 Your main weapon in the war against identity theft is common sense.
 Obviously, never share your passwords with anyone, as the human factor is one of the most likely to cause a leak.
 Even if you trust them implicitly, they may mistakenly expose your passwords to identity thieves.
 Of course, using technology such as malware detection applications is highly beneficial as well.

 Another option, one that is gaining traction, is to use two-factor authentication for key websites such as online banking, email access, etc. Using two-factor authentication involves having a unique passcode sent to your cell phone as an SMS message every time you log in to a site.

 The threat of identity theft will not be going away anytime soon.
-Each year, the cybercriminals become more proficient, and the task of preventing cybercrimes becomes more complex.
+Each year, the cybercriminals become more proficient, and the task of preventing cyber crimes becomes more complex.
 Relying on a third-party such as a software vendor to protect your digital identity is very much like hiding your head in the sand until the threat passes by.
 You yourself need to take responsibility for protecting your own critical private data by adopting best practices, training your staff and hiring specialists, tools and insurance to minimise the risk of identity theft.